acousticrobot/web-16/_pages/toki-pona/lesson-02a-syllables-2.md

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/leko.jpg" caption="leko" %}

 It is also useful if you want to talk _about_ a word.
 In toki pona we might put the word in quotes or italics: _mi toki e nimi 'lon'_.
-Here we can use the capsule around either syllables or glyph block:
+Here we can use the capsule with _nimi_ to emphasize that we are talking about the word:

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/syllables/nimilon.jpg" caption="nimi 'lon'" %}